Exploration and Evaluation of the Native Parasitoids of Invasive Spotted-wing Drosophila, Drosophila suzukii for Biological Control

 Materials and methods:

-Parasitoids of SWD were field surveyed in eight blueberry growing sites located in Bacon Co., Pierce Co., and Appling Co. of southeastern Georgia.
-Among the selected locations, five sites were conventionally managed farms, and three others were organically managed farms.
-The presence of SWD at all sites was confirmed in 2015.
+Parasitoids of SWD were explored in eight blueberry growing sites located in Bacon Co., Pierce Co., and Appling Co. of southeastern Georgia.
+Among the selected sites, five locations were conventionally managed farms, and three others were organically managed farms based on pesticide and fertilizer application practices.
+The presence of SWD in all sites were confirmed in 2015.

 Sentinel traps and sampling procedure